TonyZhangND/Vibe-Verification/basilisk/consecutive-paxos/readme.md

 Begin with pure Paxos.
 Then ask LLM to write consecutive Paxos, and prove it correct.

-* Agent was able to come up with correct consecutive Paxos protocol spec.
+* Codex was able to come up with correct consecutive Paxos protocol spec.
+* Codex kinda struggles with the proofs.
+It can't even get syntax right, ad keep trying add semicolons at the end of `assert-by` statements, which are not needed.
+  * Gonna switch to Sonnet.